 Arabic (422 million speakers)

-The next language on our list of 10 most spoken languages in the world is Arabic.
+The next language on our list of the 10 most spoken languages in the world is Arabic.
 Arabic is also the language of Islam.
 Although most Muslims are not fluent speakers of Arabic, the language is of particular significance to the second-largest religion in the world.
 Islam believes that God (via the angel Gabriel) simply spoke in Arabic while he dictated the Quran to Prophet Mohammed.
 That was 1400 years ago and current Arabic dialects have changed a lot from the ‘Classical Arabic’ of the Quran.

 Malay (281 million speakers)

 In Singapore, Brunei, Indonesia, and Malaysia, Malay is a lingua franca.
 In areas of Thailand and the Philippines, you can hear it being spoken.
-Malay is spoken in the highly linguistically complex region.
+Malay is spoken in a highly linguistically complex region.
 In Indonesia alone, over 700 languages can be found.
 Bahasa Melayu has emerged as a lingua franca of the region and is the language of government and trade.
-It is one of the most spoken languages on our list of 10 most spoken languages in the world.
+It is one of the most spoken languages on our list of the 10 most spoken languages in the world.

 Russian (267 million speakers)

-Next on our list of 10 most spoken languages in the world is Russian.
+Next on our list of the 10 most spoken languages in the world is Russian.
 Did you know that there are four nations in the world where the official language is Russian?
 Being widespread in the Soviet Union Nations, Russian is also widely spoken in the Post-Soviet States (PSU) and has gained official status in many sub-national territories.
 Ukrainian and Belarusian ancestors are among Russia’s nearest relatives.
 All three are inherited from the language spoken by Kievan Rus in the medieval state.
 Other Slavic languages, such as Polish, Czech, Slovak, Bulgarian and Serbo-Croat are distantly related.
 It is advised to know the Russian language if you want to study in Russia.

 Must Read: Russia Student Visa